 Many mums and dads like to use non-bio products when washing their baby’s clothing – Persil Non-Bio and Comfort Pure are an excellent combination for parents who want to wrap up their little ones in clean, soft clothing without irritating their skin – our research has even been recognised by the British Skin Foundation.

-Now that you know what is the difference between bio and non-bio, which one will you use?
-Persil has an extensive range of bio and non-bio products, including specialised tablets, liquids, washing powder, and our brand new Powercaps capsules – why not search our list of products to find the best one for you?
+Now that you know the difference between bio and non-bio detergent, which one will you use?
+Persil has an extensive range of bio and non-bio products, including specialised tablets, liquids, washing powder, and our Powercaps capsules.
+Since you no longer need to wonder what non-bio washing liquid or powder means or what bio clothes detergent is good for, why not search our list of products to find the best one for you?